 If the employer is tax compliant, the ETI due to the employer will be reimbursed at some stage during the next 6-month reconciliation period.
 An ETI refund will only be paid if an employer is tax compliant.
-This means that all tax returns must have been submitted and there should be no outstanding tax debt when the employer reconciliation documents (EMP501 and IRP5/IT3(a)s) are received and processed by SARS.
-If the employer is not tax compliant at the end of the 6-month reconciliation period, the excess amount will be reimbursed when the employer becomes tax compliant.
-If the employer fails to be tax compliant within the next six months, the excess amount will be permanently lost.
+This means that all tax returns must have been submitted and there should be no outstanding tax debt when the employer reconciliation documents (EMP501 and IRP5/ IT3(a)s) are received and processed by SARS.

 Monthly claims can only be made up to the date of each 6-monthly reconciliation period after which no further claims for that reconciliation period will be allowed.
-In certain instances, the excess will become available as a refund.